rochoa85/PepFun/README.md

 P18 interacts with residue L70 from chain A

 ```
+### Generation of Libraries

+To generate different types of libraries, it is required to call a function from pepfun.py.
+It means that calling pepfun.py as a stand-alone tool is not suitable for this purpose.
+An example of how to generate a library is available in the Jupyter Notebook tutorial.

 ### Specialized tutorial for developers

-In case the user want to explore in detail the functions and applications using massive datasets, a Jupyter notebook is provided to run a set of operations with PepFun modules. *To run the example please verify that the conda environment was created successfully.*
+In case the user want to explore in detail the functions and applications using massive datasets, a Jupyter Notebook is provided to run a set of operations with PepFun modules. *To run the example please verify that the conda environment was created successfully.*

 ## Support